 In-Home Nursing Care, Wellness Care, and Pet Sitting

 The Traveling Pet Nurse provides fear-free, professional pet care in the comfort of your home.
-If your pet has medical needs or becomes stressed at the vet, our goal is to work together with your veterinarian to provide your pet with the best care.
-Our licensed vet tech, Kailyn, offers a variety of services to meet you and your pet's needs, from caring for your animal companion to supporting you while you learn the skills necessary to meet those needs yourself .
+If your pet has at-home medical needs or becomes stressed at the vet, our goal is to work together with your veterinarian to provide your pet with the best care.
+Our certified vet tech, Kailyn, offers a variety of services to meet you and your pet's needs, from caring for your animal companion to supporting you while you learn the skills necessary to meet those needs yourself .
 Kailyn specializes in senior animals as well as those who may be recovering from injury, surgery or illness.

 In-Home Wellness & Nursing Care

 Do you have a pet who is sensitive or fears having general grooming and care, such as getting their nails trimmed or ears cleaned?
 Or a senior dog with medical needs who has a hard time traveling?
-Through fear-free compassion, Kailyn can provide these services for you and your pet in the comfort of your own home!
+Through fear-free compassion, Kailyn can provide these services for your pet in the comfort of your own home!

 Day-Time Pet Sitting

 With The Traveling Pet Nurse, you can rest easy knowing that your pet is in the comfort of their home, and is receiving one-on-one care by a loving, knowledgeable sitter with a medical background.
 Whether you’re traveling on vacation or just out for the day, Kailyn will closely monitor any medical conditions, provide you with updates, and keep your pet comfortable and happy.

 Kailyn Neil, LVT